Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Discussions

-The bi‐level \ac{rl} framework requires the dynamics model and reward functions in the simulation to be differentiable and sufficiently smooth for accurate sensitivity estimates.
-Although this may seem limiting, differentiable simulators are rapidly becoming standard, including domains with discrete state or action spaces and applications such as contact robotics, where dynamics are inherently discontinuous \citep{newbury2024review}.
-In the case of \ac{mbrl}, when both dynamics and reward functions are parameterized by neural networks, they are inherently differentiable.
+The bi‐level \ac{rl} framework requires regularity conditions on the dynamics model and reward functions (Assumption~\ref{ass:regularity}).
+Although this may seem limiting, differentiable simulators are rapidly becoming standard, including domains with discrete state or action spaces and applications such as contact robotics, where dynamics are inherently discontinuous~\citep{newbury2024review}.
+In the case of \ac{mbrl}, when both dynamics and reward functions are parameterized by \acp{nn}, they are inherently differentiable.